 This hybrid does not tolerate heat well, so take your pet for a walk early in the morning or later in the evening.

 The breed does well in an apartment, provided they are taken out for daily exercise.
-Obedience classes will be welcomed as an opportunity to exercise their mind as well as their body.
+Obedience classes will be welcomed as an opportunity to exercise their minds as well as their bodies.

 Boxer Chow Health and Conditions

 The good thing about getting a puppy from a reputable breeder is that you can avoid having a dog with health problems.

 A breeder should offer a health guarantee on their puppies.
 If they won’t do this, then look no more and don’t consider that breeder at all.

 The Boxer Chow might be prone to eye problems, skin problems, bloat, joint dysplasia, and patellar luxation.

 The Boxer Chow is a so-called designer hybrid that is a powerful guardian animal.